Welcome to SCH's Early Childhood center

 Sample Daily Flow:

-Arrival | Our teachers warmly welcome your child into the classroom for the day.
-From the moment they arrive, children have opportunities to connect with peers, explore, and play.
+Arrival | From the moment they arrive, children have opportunities to connect with peers, explore, and play.

 Morning Meeting | All classrooms gather for a special community circle time where teachers and children share greetings, songs, and stories.

-Exploration Time | Children enjoy ample opportunities for open-ended play, art, and engaging provocations.
+Exploration Time | There are ample opportunities for play, art, and engaging provocations.

 Outdoor Learning | We love spending time outside in all seasons!
 Discoveries in nature often spark classroom projects and investigations.

 Snack | Yum!
-Chef Budd, the SCH chef, provides delicious snacks for us every day.
+The SCH chef provides delicious snacks for us every day.

 Project Work or Small Groups | Students spend time in and out of the classroom engaged in project work or small-group learning.

-Departmental Classes | All children at the ECC enjoy music, movement, and environmental education—taught by specialists and woven into their regular school day.
+Departmental Classes | ECC students enjoy music, movement, and environmental education—taught by specialists and woven into their regular school day.

 Lunch and Rest | Students eat lunch together and then rest to recharge after a busy morning.